Retail EDI Glossary

 Uniform Communication Standard (UCS)

-An EDI standard designed for and used by trading partners within the grocery industry and is a subset of the X12 national standard.
+An EDI standard designed for and used by trading partners within the grocery industry.
+A subset of the X12 national standard.

 Universal Product Code (UPC)

-A type of code printed on retail product packaging to aid in identifying a particular item.
-It consists of two parts – the machine-readable barcode, which is a series of unique black bars, and the unique 12-digit number beneath it.
+A type of code printed on retail product packaging to identify a particular item.
+It consists of two parts: the machine-readable barcode, which is a series of unique black bars, and the unique 12-digit number below it.

 Value-added Network (VAN)

-A service providing a secure system for exchanging electronic data interchange (EDI) documents.
-Other services include private messaging system (email privacy) and workflow reporting.
+A service providing a secure system for exchanging EDI (electronic data interchange) documents.
+Other services include private messaging systems (email privacy) and workflow reporting.

-A fee paid from the supplier to the retailer, usually for inclusion in a coveted resource of the retailers (like weekly circular, endcap space, marketing programs) but at times also used to cover clearance or promotional markdowns.
+A fee paid from the supplier to the retailer, usually for inclusion in a coveted resource of the retailer, like weekly circular, endcap space, or marketing programs, but at times also used to cover clearance or promotional markdowns.

 Vendor-managed inventory (VMI)

-This is a term used when a supplier (vendor) takes full responsibility for the inventory of their product(s) on behalf of the retail partner.
-Retailers give access to both the EDI 850 purchase order and EDI 852 product activity data documents; then it is the supplier’s job to review, maintain and suggest inventory levels across all retailers platform.
+VMI refers to when a supplier (vendor) takes full responsibility for the inventory of their product(s) on behalf of the retail partner.
+A retailer provides access to both the EDI 850 purchase order and EDI 852 product activity data documents.
+It is the supplier’s job to review, maintain and suggest inventory levels across all the retailer’s platforms.

-A contract reached between parties, in which the parties agree to terms of doing business that will govern future initiatives, transactions, or future agreements.
+A contract in which the parties agree to the terms of doing business that will govern future initiatives, transactions or future agreements.
 A master agreement permits the parties to quickly negotiate future transactions or agreements, because they can rely on the terms of the master agreement, so that the same terms need not be repetitively negotiated, and to negotiate only the deal-specific terms.
-Those that use the Master Agreement commonly apply or attach amendments for new initiatives.
+Companies that use the Master Agreement commonly apply or attach amendments for new initiatives.

 Voluntary Inter-industry Communication Standard (VICS)

-An EDI standard designed for and used by trading partners within the retail industry and is a subset of the X12 national standard.
+An EDI standard designed for and used by trading partners within the retail industry.
+A subset of the X12 national standard.

 Warehouse